Public broadcasting in the United States

-In the United States, other than a few direct services, public broadcasting is almost entirely decentralized and is not operated by the government, but does receive some government support.
+In the United States, other than a few direct services, public broadcasting is almost entirely decentralized and is not operated by the government, but receives some government support.
+In July 2025, Congress approved a spending bill that terminated all federal funding for public broadcasting, including PBS and NPR.

 Background

-The U.S. public broadcasting system differs from such systems in other countries, in that the principal public television and radio broadcasters – the Public Broadcasting Service (PBS) and National Public Radio (NPR), respectively – operate as technically separate entities.
+The U.S. public broadcasting system differs from such systems in other countries, in that the principal public television and radio broadcasters – the Public Broadcasting Service (PBS) and National Public Radio (NPR), respectively – operate as separate entities.
 Some of the funding comes from community support to hundreds of public radio and public television stations, each of which is an individual entity licensed to one of several different non-profit organizations, municipal or state governments, or universities.
 Sources of funding also include on-air and online pledge drives and the sale of underwriting "spots" (typically running 15–30 seconds) to sponsors.

 Individual stations and programs rely on highly varied proportions of funding.
 Program-by-program funding creates the potential for conflict-of-interest situations, which must be weighed program by program under standards such as the guidelines established by PBS.
 Donations are widely dispersed to stations and producers, giving the system a resilience and broad base of support but diffusing authority and impeding decisive change and priority-setting.

-U.S. federal government support for public radio and television is filtered through the Corporation for Public Broadcasting (CPB), which operates as a separate organization.
-Public radio and television stations often produce their own programs as well as purchase additional programming from national producers and program distributors such as NPR, PBS, Public Radio International (PRI), American Public Television (APT), American Public Media (APM), and Public Radio Exchange (PRX).
+U.S. federal government support for public radio and television was filtered through the Corporation for Public Broadcasting (CPB), which operated as a separate organization.
+The CPB is shutting down following a new law of the U.S. government in July 2025 which halted all funding to the CPB.

+Public radio and television stations often produce their own programs as well as purchase additional programming from national producers and program distributors such as NPR, PBS, American Public Television (APT), American Public Media (APM), and Public Radio Exchange (PRX).